-Appendix 5 -

-Low Level Concerns / Allegations Record

-Adult working or volunteering with children/young people
+Appendix 5 Low Level Concerns / Allegations Record Adult working or volunteering with children/young people CONFIDENTIAL

-CONFIDENTIAL
+Name of adult at centre Role

-of concern/allegation Role
+of concern/allegation

-Name of person completing form Role
+Name of person Role

+completing form

-Date of concern/allegation Date record made
+Date of Date

+concern/allegation record

+made

-Name of child /children involved if applicable:
+Name of child /children 1

+involved if applicable:

+Has concern/allegation

-Has concern/allegation arisen during the adult's time on school site or outside of school?
+arisen during the adult's

+time on school site or

+outside of school?

-Details of the concern/ alle egation
+Details of the concern/ alle gation

+Dotails of the concern/ and Mario II

+Is the adult aware of the co oncern/allegation?

+Action taken by person(s) completing the form:

+ation been shared with?
+DSL / He ead teacher/C Chair of Academy

+Council